Jakubisek/C-SSG/README.md

    ./cssg 5 74*56002*4801*82008*4270904*33*5165009*37*355006*832
    ```

-    With this the program will end the solving process if it finds more than 5 valid solutions. <br>
+    With this option, the program will end the solving process if it finds more than 5 valid solutions. <br>

    > if you use `0` as the solution limit, no solutions will be displayed, but the solving will not terminate until **all the valid solutions** are found, verified and counted,
    > this could take a long time with some inputs, so it might be necessary to interrupt the program

-5. Run the program and look for the message `(n) Solution was found and verified as correct - required m forks.`
+5. Run the program and look for the message(s) `(n) Solution was found and verified as correct - required m forks.` <br>
     What follows after this are the found solutions.

 ## Limitations and warnings